We Have Your Answers…

 The Men’s Health Clinic philosophy is one of hormone optimisation tailored to the individual, within the refines of normal functioning established physiological reference ranges.

-Here at the Men’s Health Clinic we use the ‘Ageing Male’s Symptoms’ questionnaire to ascertain whether you have the signs and symptoms of low testosterone.
+The Men’s Health Clinic utilises the ‘Ageing Male’s Symptoms’ questionnaire to ascertain whether you have the signs and symptoms of low testosterone.
 This is followed up with a morning blood test to measure your testosterone level.
 Ideally this sample needs to be taken at 9.00am and certainly between the hours of 7.00-11.00am, without fasting.

 Ideally, we recommend having two testosterone blood levels done prior to commencing treatment.
 There is the option to order a Total Testosterone test through an online service such as Medichecks, so that it can be done at exactly 9.00am in the comfort and convenience of your own home.
 The second can be taken at your first clinic consultation.